Frequently Asked Questions (FAQ) for the Instructional Computer Lab

 Q. What kind of help is available in the labs?

 All open labs have staff and/or student assistants who are there to assist you.
 They will answer supported software questions, help you with the computers, help you check out manuals, and assist in troubleshooting problems.
-However, for detailed one on one tutoring you should go to the Tutorial Center.
+However, for detailed one on one tutoring you should go to Tutorial Services.

 Q. Can I bring in software from home to install?

 No, you are not allowed to install your own personal software on Ohlone computers.
 All software on Ohlone computers must be licensed to use by Ohlone College.

 Q. Can I download software from the Internet?

 You are not allowed to download and install software on the Ohlone computers, even if it is a free download.
 Our technical support staff needs to maintain control of the system configurations.
 Configurating or customizing software programs, computer desktops, screensaver, etc. to your own personal taste is not recommended.

 Q. What is Timekeeper?
 Do I need to use it?
 How do I use it?